Arnesfield/lnpkg/README.md

 > [!CAUTION]
 >
-> **_This package is an alpha version: currently untested and is considered unstable.
+> **_This is an alpha version of the package: currently untested and is considered unstable.
 Usage and API may change at any time.
 Use at your own risk._**

 # lnpkg